-Is it possible to love a husband too much?
+Is it possible to love your husband too much?

-I try to keep a marriage journal titled “Why I love my husband”, which I store up in my Evernote.
-See Why I Love My Husband
+I try to keep a marriage journal titled “Why I love my husband.”

 I was making a new entry today when I glanced up the page and read something my husband shared a few weeks ago.

-I laughed so hard (enough to worry the neighbors!) and reached for my phone.
+I laughed so hard (enough to worry the neighbors, I think!) and immediately reached for my phone.

 “Is this for real?”
 I asked myself, a big smile plastered on my face as I finally set down the phone.

-I expected a sweet response from my heart “oh yeah, it’s for real!”
+I expected a quick affirmation in my heart “oh yeah, it’s for real!”

 The marriage-unfriendly moments